• Skip to primary navigation

 • Yield: 6 to 8 servings.
 (See Tip 3)

-1. May also use Yukon gold potatoes in this recipe.
+1. May also use Yukon gold potatoes or red potatoes in this recipe.

 2. Sharp or regular Cheddar cheese may be substituted for the extra sharp Cheddar cheese.
 Colby and Colby Jack cheese can also be substituted.

 3. This makes excellent leftovers.
-Store leftovers covered in the refrigerator for a day or 2.
-Reheat in the microwave for several minutes or in a 350°F oven for 15 minutes or until heated through.
+Store the leftovers covered in the refrigerator for a day or 2.
+Reheat in the microwave for several minutes or in a 350°F oven for 15 minutes or until heated.

 Nutrition